-7.4 Modifications of the articles of association in connection with the Minder ordinance a.
+7.4 Modifications of the articles of association related to the Minder ordinance a.
 Several amendments are submitted to shareholder approval under a bundled vote and have positive, negative and neutral impacts on shareholders' rights and interests, but the negative impacts outweigh all others.